spacetelescope/jwst/docs/jwst/badpix_selfcal/description.rst

 * The difference between the original background image and the median-filtered background image is taken.
 The highest- and lowest-flux pixels in this difference image are flagged as bad pixels.
 The default fraction of pixels to flag is 0.1% of the total number of pixels on each of the high-flux and low-flux ends of the distribution.
-This fraction can be adjusted using the ``flagfrac`` parameter.
-The total fraction of flagged pixels is thus 2x ``flagfrac``.
+These fractions can be adjusted using the ``flagfrac_lower`` and ``flagfrac_upper`` parameters for the low- and high-flux ends of the distribution, respectively.
+The total fraction of flagged pixels is thus ``flagfrac_lower + flagfrac_upper``.
 * The bad pixels are flagged in the input data by setting the DQ flag to "OTHER_BAD_PIXEL" and "DO_NOT_USE".
 * The bad pixels are also flagged in each exposure with ``asn.exptype`` equal to ``background``,